 - Initial Consultation

 This modestly priced initial consultation gives us an opportunity to give you preliminary advice on the appeal process.
 You will have an opportunity to discuss with us the revocation letter and the basis for revocation and most particularly why the decision was incorrect or flawed.
 As part of this consultation we will give you a preliminary view on your prospects of success and an estimate of costs.
-It is important to note that the courts rarely grant costs against a Chief Constable and as a result you alone will be responsible for your costs will be borne solely by you.
+It is important to note that the courts rarely grant costs against a Chief Constable and as a result you alone will be responsible for your costs.

 - Service of Appeal and Submissions